 You’re an HR manager looking for HR email templates to save your time?
 Find them here along with powerful tips on HR email design, and content…

 No matter what you are doing: welcoming a new hire, or reaching out to employees for sharing some news, you spend a whole lot of time on building emails if building them from scratch.

-1. Welcome a new hire on the first working day
+1. Welcoming a new hire on their first working day

 As an HR manager, you sure want all members of your team to feel comfortable.

-This welcome email sent a few days before the first working day or on the very day will help a new hire get acquainted with the key employees or with the employees this person will communicate quite often.
+This welcome email sent a few days before the first working day or on the very day will help a new hire get acquainted with the key employees of your company or with the employees this person will communicate with quite often.

 It will be really helpful if you share their contact information, too.

-Send this information over to new hires with your “Welcome a new hire” email.
+Send this information over to new hires with your “Welcome to our team” email.

 You may also want to add some information on the courses they will take once they pass the probation period.